 1. What kind of undergraduate degree do I need to get into Stanford Medical School?

-2. Does Stanford accept transfer students?
+6. Does Stanford Medical School accept international students?

 To your success,